ShubhamKabir/ATM-manage-system/README.md

 # How to run

-1. Create a new project in IDE as
+1. Create a new Java Application project in IDE as
    - Project Name- atmsys
    - Group ID- bank
    - Package- bank.atmsys